DIY Whipped Tallow Balm

 Tallow balm has been prized for skincare for centuries because it’s highly compatible with our skin and packed full of anti-aging nutrients.
-Unfortunately, we’ve been stuck in an era that has glorified plant oils and you are a human; not a plant.
-Plant oils just aren’t quite as compatible with our skin, plus they are often imported from halfway across the world.
+Unfortunately, weโ€™ve forgotten all about it and have been stuck in an era that has glorified plant oils.

 What is Beef Tallow?